Europe beware! Ashley's Sports Direct is spoiling for a fight

 Over the years, Sports Direct has held stakes in companies such as Finland's Amer Sports, JJB Sports, kit maker Umbro, and Adidas -- the latter two raising its profile with two key suppliers, before being sold for big profits.

-It currently has a near 12 percent holding in its main British rival JD Sports (JD.L), as well as investments in departments stores House of Fraser and Debenhams, online retailer MySale, and even Britain's biggest retailer Tesco.
+It currently has a near 12 percent holding in its main British rival JD Sports, as well as investments in departments stores House of Fraser and Debenhams, online retailer MySale, and even Britain's biggest retailer Tesco.

 Sometimes it's because Ashley has seen an opportunity to make money, and sometimes it's because he hopes to influence or cooperate with a rival.
 But usually it's all of these.